DanCasterIt/dsPIC_FFT-iFFT_library_algorithm_debug/README.md

 ## How to compile and run

+1) Clone this project
+2) Rename this project's folder from "dsPIC_FFT-iFFT_library_algorithm_debug" to "dsPIC_FFT-iFFT_library_algorithm_debug.X"
-clone this project folder, open it with MPLAB X, if it does not compile already, right-click on the project name -> properties -> Conf:[default] -> XC16-> xc16-ld -> in "Additional options:" put the string: "--library "dsp""
+3) Open it with MPLAB X
+4) If it does not compile already, right-click on the project name -> properties -> Conf:[default] -> XC16-> xc16-ld -> in "Additional options:" put the string: "--library "dsp""

 ## Workaround for TwidFactorInit() function